Wednesday, March 13, 2024

 Infectious Mononucleosis is the primary illness.

-Another distinguishing feature is salmon colored morbilliform eruptions on the trunk in about 10% cases; those who do not have skin lesions will develop itchy but similar skin eruptions if they receive Ampicillin.
-Peripheral blood examination shows lymphocytosis and large atypical lymphocytes - resembling monocytes and that was the basis calling the illness as Infectious mononucleosis.
+Another distinguishing feature is salmon colored morbilliform eruptions on the trunk in about 10% of cases; those who do not have skin lesions will develop itchy but similar skin eruptions if they receive Ampicillin.
+Peripheral blood examination shows lymphocytosis and large atypical lymphocytes - resembling monocytes, and that was the basis of calling the illness as Infectious mononucleosis.
 IgM antibody appear early and persists for 6 weeks, the IgG antibody appears later and remains positive for the life of the patient.

 Latent period: